 Unfortunately, for some newer phone models and tablets, the port is currently extremely buggy with many players finding it unplayable.
 The message on the Play store claims these kinks are being worked out.
 This will hopefully prove to be true because, aside from a handful of new, highly obnoxious design decisions (like the game needing to periodically connect to the web to authenticate), this is a solid port of one of the best games of all time.

 Symphony of the Origin ($3.99 in Google Play Store)

 HD Score – 3.5

-Kemco is a company who has made a career out of churning out decent JRPGs for Android.
-Admittedly, they hew quite closely to old-school design, generally content to do little more than satisfy your old-school role-playing cravings, but they’re at least consistently solid (and certainly cheaper than Square Enix).
+Kemco is a company who has made a career out of churning out decent JRPGs.
+Admittedly, they hew quite closely to old-school design.
+Generally content to do little more than satisfy your old-school role-playing cravings, they’re at least consistently solid.

 Symphony of the Origin is one of their better offerings.
-It’s got a pretty run-of-the-mill quest about evils threatening to destroy the world and all that, as well as some translation flubs, but it has some welcome features such as an Auto option that lets you sit back and let your characters occasionally duke it out on their own.
-Additionally, there’s a fortune teller who will remind you of your objectives, which is useful if, like me, you find yourself abandoning RPGs in the middle and returning to them months later.
+It’s got a pretty run-of-the-mill quest about evils threatening to destroy the world and all that.
+Though it suffers from some translation flubs, it has some welcome features such as an Auto option that lets you sit back and let your characters occasionally duke it out on their own.
+Additionally, there’s a fortune teller who will remind you of your objectives.
+Useful if, like me, you find yourself abandoning RPGs in the middle and returning to them months later.